ALaamohamed581/Food-ordering-App-backend/README.md

 - **Role-Based Permissions:** Fine-grained access control for different user roles.
 - **Payment Integration:** Handle payments using Stripe or PayPal.
 - **Cloudinary Integration:** Efficient image uploads.
+- **Real-Time Chat:** Users can engage in live chat with support or staff for assistance.
+- **Chat Management:** Persistent chat history and efficient session handling.

+---